Claiming R&D tax relief in a changing landscape

 And now, as businesses are back up and running and ready to face the new year ahead, it’s good to see that we have some further clarification on what we can expect regarding the relief going forward.

-Even though this is still draft legislation and HMRC have called for comments (to which we will be contributing our thoughts), it’s crucial to stay informed of the changes and what you should be looking out for before claiming.
+Even though this is still draft legislation and HMRC have called for comments, it’s crucial to stay informed of the changes and what you should be looking out for before claiming.

 With this in mind, we’ve summarised some of the key points from the draft legislation below and how your claims could be impacted going forward...